MarcDiethelm/grunt-file-watch/README.md

 # grunt-file-watch

-This a fork of the original grunt-file-watch repository, and is created for the Kerberos.io repository.
+This a fork of the original grunt-este-watch repository, and is created for the Kerberos.io repository.
 Source code have been minified: removed support for livereload, only rely on file changes, don't check if file is locked anymore, update styling.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`